Billy Weitzenfeld, President

 Billy Weitzenfeld is the Executive Director of the Association of Energy Conservation Professionals (AECP) and has served in this capacity for 17 years.
 AECP is a non-profit energy education and advocacy organization located in Floyd, Virginia.
 Previous to this, Mr. Weitzenfeld was the Weatherization Director for New River Community Action and held this position for 10 years.
 Mr. Weitzenfeld has extensive experience in Weatherization, energy education, training, legislative advocacy, fundraising, non-profit management, renewable energy, green building and program and policy development.
 He is a certified Home Energy rater, holds a tradesman license as a Master in Heating, Ventilation, and Air –Conditioning (HVAC), is a licensed Residential Building Energy Analyst, is a past member of the Board of Directors of the U.S. Green Building Council SW Virginia Chapter, serves on the Virginia Weatherization Policy Advisory Council, is a Board member of Sustain Floyd, a past member of the City of Roanoke Clean and Green Committee, a member of the VA State Corporation Commission Consumer Education Advisory Board and is the past Executive Director of the Sustainable Living Education Center.

-Fred First, Vice President
+Rick Brown, Vice President

 Roger Kienzle, Treasurer